flashcordon/Poesie/Poésie.md

 - Out of the cradle onto the dry land . . . here it is standing . . . atoms with consciousness . . . matter with curiosity.
 - Stands at the sea . . . wonders at wondering . . .
 I . . . a universe of atoms . . . an atom in the universe.
 - Richard Feynman

+---

+- "The soft bonds of love are indifferent to life and death.
+They hold through time so that yesterday’s love is part of today’s and the confidence in tomorrow’s love is also part of today’s.
+And when one dies, the memory lives in the other, and is warm and breathing.
+And when both die — I almost believe, rationalist though I am — that somewhere it remains, indestructible and eternal, enriching all of the universe by the mere fact that once it existed." - Isaac Asimov